amylour/irish_wildlife_matchup/README.md

 ### **1. Strategy**

 The project goal was to build an interactive, memory game suitable for all ages.
-I wished to use my own artwork to personalise the styling of the game.
+I wished to use my artwork to personalise the styling of the game.
 The theme of the game is 'Irish Wildlife', with different animals displayed on the cards to be matched, and the game environment styled to reflect the Irish landscape.

   - The user will be able to familiarise themselves with the game rules before personalising the gameboard with visual and acoustic features.
-  - The user can develop their memory skills using the timer, moves counter and gamescore board which displays the user's recent score or play in a relaxed manner listening to the background nature soundtrack.
+  - The user can develop their memory skills using the timer, moves counter, and game score board which displays the user's recent score, or play in a relaxed manner listening to the background nature soundtrack.

 ### **2. Scope**

-The game must be responsive and playable on mobile, tablet and desktop sized devices.
+The game must be responsive and playable on mobile, tablet, and desktop-sized devices.
 To assist with this, the styling and artwork will be clean, vectorised graphics that will adjust appropriately to the resizing of the screens.

   - The game will allow the user to personalise their board with their name.
   - The game will have a light theme and a dark theme.
   - The game will play a soundtrack of forest sounds.
   - The game will track the time taken and moves made by the player.
   - The game will record the score for the player from the previous play.
   - The game will have two playable sizes; 4x3 and 6x4 grid layouts.
-The player can choose which size by clicking a button - _Producing artwork for the 6x4 board was at this time not possible due to time restraints, however the larger gameboard will be added in the next version with a wider variety of animals displayed on the cards.
-I wish to have the cards shuffle through all of the available artwork, no matter the gameboard size, so that the user can challenge their skills.
+The player can choose which size by clicking a button - _Producing artwork for the 6x4 board was at this time not possible due to time restraints, however, the larger gameboard will be added in the next version with a wider variety of animals displayed on the cards.
+I wish to have the cards shuffle through all of the available artwork, no matter the gameboard size so that the user can challenge their skills.
 This is documented in the future features section._

 ### **3. Structural**

-Clear pathways to interactivity are essential for this games success.
+Clear pathways to interactivity are essential for this game's success.

   - The player is informed of the rules via a modal window and a start 'Tick' button to bring them to the gameboard.
-This window also presents an input section to enter the players name to record their recent score, but this is optional.
+This window also presents an input section to enter the player's name to record their recent score, but this is optional.
 A placeholder informs the user of this.
   - Buttons and toggles along the perimeter of the gameboard give the player the options to control the visual and acoustic aspects of the game.
 (Game size choice will be made available in future versions.)
-  - The player is informed of their win, time taken and moves made by modal window when the final cards are matched.
+  - The player is informed of their win, time taken, and moves made by a modal window when the final cards are matched.
 This modal is personalised with the user's name if they choose to enter it in the 'Start' modal.
   - The layout and design of the gameboard changes very minimally between screen sizes to keep the experience consistent, and gameplay familiar.

 ### **4. Skeleton**